cursorless-dev/cursorless/packages/cursorless-org-docs/src/docs/user/README.md

 ##### `"short block"`

-The `"short block"` scope is like `"block"`, but in addition to stopping at empty lines, it will also stop before the nearest [surrounding pair](#surrounding-pair).
+The `"short block"` scope is like `"block"`, but in addition to stopping at empty lines, it will also stop at the boundary of a [surrounding pair](#surrounding-pair).
 For example, given the text...

 ```